 What Type of Bankruptcy Should You File?

-· Chapter 7 – is known as “straight” bankruptcy or “liquidation.”
+- Chapter 7 Bankruptcy– is known as “straight” bankruptcy or “liquidation.”
 It requires an individual to give up property which is not “exempt” under the law, so the property can be sold to pay creditors.
-Generally, those who file chapter 7 keep all of their property except property which is very valuable or which is subject to a lien which they can not avoid or afford to pay.
+Generally, those who file chapter 7 keep all of their property except property which is very valuable or which is subject to a lien which they cannot avoid or afford to pay.
 If you want to keep property like a home or a car and are behind on the mortgage or car loan payments, a chapter 7 case probably will not be the right choice for you.
 That is because chapter 7 bankruptcy does not eliminate the right of mortgage holders or car loan creditors to take your property to cover your debt.

 What Can Bankruptcy Do For You?

 Bankruptcy may make it possible for you to:

 - Eliminate the legal obligation to pay most or all of your debts.
 This is called a “discharge” of debts.
 It is designed to give you a fresh financial start.

 - Stop foreclosure on your house or mobile home and allow you an opportunity to catch up on missed payments.
 Bankruptcy does not, however, automatically eliminate mortgages and other liens on your property without payment.
 However, unsecured 2nd mortgages may be “stripped” in Chapter 13 bankruptcy cases.

 Prevent repossession of a car or other property, or force the creditor to return property even after it has been repossessed.